 Recent government studies have indicated that American teens rampantly abuse both illicit and pharmaceutical drugs.
 While many young people simply experiment with drugs, about 8% of them develop an addiction.
 Once teen drug addiction takes root, your child is at a higher risk for social problems, early death and a litany of other serious issues.

-Most Common Drugs Used by Teenagers
+Common Drugs Used by Teens

 Teens tend to use whatever substances they can access.
 According to 2014 University of Michigan research, these are the drugs that 12th graders most commonly use:

 In many cases, teen drug and alcohol abuse happen because kids know what experimenting can do: